rapid7/insightconnect-plugins/plugins/rapid7_insightidr/help.md

 * 3.1.4 - Add `docs_url` to plugin spec with a link to [InsightIDR plugin setup guide](https://docs.rapid7.com/insightconnect/rapid7-insightidr)
 * 3.1.3 - Fix issue where Get a Log and Get All Logs would either fail in workflow or in connection test
 * 3.1.2 - Send plugin name and version in the User-Agent string to vendor
-* 3.1.1 - Convert given date from timezone to UTC in List Investigataions action
+* 3.1.1 - Convert given date from timezone to UTC in List Investigations action
 * 3.1.0 - Add new action Create Threat
 * 3.0.0 - Added Relative Time options to Advanced Query actions | Fix issue where a query with no results would crash the plugin
 * 2.1.0 - New action Close Investigations in Bulk